tomhsiao1260/vc-cell/readme.md

 The following grids are required: cell_yxz_007_009_014.tif

-Volume Minimum (x, y, z):
+Volume Center (x, y, z):
 4276.67 3326.57 6702.28

-Volume Maximum (w, h, d):
+Volume Size (w, h, d):
 150 100 120
 ```

 This means we need to download `cell_yxz_007_009_014.tif` and put it into the corresponding `grid_folder`.
 And the remaining info is the center and size ​​of a volume bounding box formed around this uv coordinate.
+The center is the position of that uv coordinate in 3D space.

 ## Get the volume